| | PROFESSIONAL

 to integrate the biochemistry and physiology of visual transduction

+in photoreceptor cells.
 In December 1968 I started an Assistant Professorship

 at the University of Wisconsin Madison, where I have spent my professional